 If you are someone who often switches between multiple devices and finds it difficult to constantly reply to messages and check the notifications on both these devices, then you will love this trick.
 The Android app called Pushbullet automatically sends all of your notifications and messages from your phone to your PC.

 All of you have to do is to download the app on your PC and your phone and then sign in to the same account.
 You can also reply to your messages, send copied texts from your PC to your phone, send files and links using Pushbullet.
 The app is available as a standalone Windows software or you can also use the browser extension if you prefer that.

 Control your Android phone remotely without the Internet

 Previously we said that you can control your PC from your smartphone using the Unified Remote app.
 But there is another app called Memote and using this, you can control your smartphone from anywhere using another phone and the best part is that you don’t even have to be connected to the internet for this.

 Memote allows you to do this just by sending commands over text messages from a registered phone number to your phone.
 For example, you can get the list of all outgoing calls of your phone by sending a text message from another phone with the command “getlistofcalls”, you can switch on the mic, control your WiFi and do much more using this trick.

 Watch Floating Youtube Videos

+This is another one of less-known Android trick very few people are aware of.
 Videos are the most common source of entertainment when it comes to smartphones.
-But unfortunately, the most popular video sharing platform, YouTube, does not allow you to play videos in the background.
+But unfortunately, the most popular video-sharing platform, YouTube, does not allow you to play videos in the background.
 So, if you are planning to watch a video and do a boring task at the same time, well you can’t.
-Even though Android Nougat allows multi window apps, not every app supports it as of now.
+Even though Android Nougat allows multi-window apps, not every app supports it as of now.